 All that is rare is expensive.
 A cheap Burgundy is rare.
 So a cheap Burgundy is expensive.
 Behind this old joke there is unfortunately a glimmer of truth when it is considered that generic Burgundies easily reach prices of €20/25, even more than €35 in some of the more ‘sophisticated’ domains dear to wine enthusiasts.
 As for the ‘village’ wines, they are often more than €30 in the appellations that get less media coverage, and more than €40 for those promoted as the fanciest…prices belonging to good Premiers Crus not so long ago.
-In less than twenty years, Burgundy prices have doubled, with even higher price hikes seen for climates and winemakers of particular notoriety.
+In less than twenty years, Burgundy prices have at least doubled, with even higher price hikes seen for climates and winemakers of particular notoriety.
 How can this inflation be explained?
 A few factors go a long way to answering this question.
 There is firstly a more general phenomenon that touches many of France’s appellations, made worse in Burgundy by two causes in conjunction: the price of land and climatic uncertainties.

 A general phenomenon